iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

   suboptimal for performance.
 Is it more useful to take borrows, either `&Self` or `&mut Self`, instead?
 + `getTransactionsToApprove` function: the function executing proof of work on `SealedBundleBuilder` is talking about getting tip and branch from the mentionede function.
 Should it be part of this RFC or assumed external?
 + Should the builders actually be generalized over different types of signature schemes, hashes, etc?
-Given that this is supposed to be an implementation of specific transaction and bundle versions, we might need to tie the transaction directly to those types.
-Examples of such functions include: `calculate_hash`, `sign`.
+Given that this proposal is for a specific transaction/bundle format, being generic over signature schemes, proof of work, hashes might not make sense.
+For example, using a different hashing scheme would be breaking change with respect to `iri v1.8.1`.
+Because such a change is very severe, it would probably coincide with a change in the general transaction structure to do everything in one go.
+Thus, introducing a `Transaction` generic over some these types might be something that we don't ever encounter.
 + Work out how to sign groups of transactions taken together (signature levels 1, 2, and 3 require the same number of transactions).
 + Explain constants used throughout the code.